spadeflush/spadeflush.github.io/_notes/ibohkc.md

 ## Conclusion

-If you are still reading this, thank you: for taking biology seriously, for wading through these paragraphs and for heeding this stranger's advice.
-All that is left for you to do is to give your very all.
-Do not be anxious, for the intuition you have gained through your weeks of hard work will guide you towards the right answers.
-March into the test venue knowing you are the strongest candidate around.
+If there is one last thing you need to know, it is not to be anxious.
+The intuition you have built from your weeks of hard work will guide you towards the right answers.
 Write with confidence and walk through the paper with panache.
 Good luck and I hope to see you in Phase I!